Dear Freedom Lovers,

 Enkhchimeg Davaanyam – is the current CEO Mongol iD LLC – and internet based enterprise and Board member of the Silk Road Foundation.
 Enkhchimeg has been serving as the CEO & President of PETROVIS LLC, which is one of the major petroleum products import and distribution company in Mongolia with extensive sales network throughout the country and which is actively involved in oil exploration, insurance, industrial lubricants import, and recently in coal mining, processing and export business and other projects directly or through its subsidiaries and joint ventures.

-She will present a speech titled, “The case of Mongolian price regulation on gasoline - its consequences”.
+Speech topic: “The case of Mongolian price regulation on gasoline - its consequences”.

 Glenn Cripe - Founder and president of the Language of Liberty Institute.
 Since 2005, Glenn has brought LLI’s Liberty Camps and Seminars to over 3000 students in 28 countries, expanding his network of freedom fighters around the world.
 When not hosting Liberty Camps, Glenn recruits and develops new local partners, teachers, and donors for the Institute.
 Glenn pursued a career in IT development, consulting, and training.
 He takes special pride in having helped organize the project to translate and publish the works of Ayn Rand into Russian in 1993 — the first time her works could be read in her native language.